NY Times Blur Test

 5. Tertiary Stories: All other news articles

 Does this visual hierarchy align with the site’s stated purpose?
-Does it appear that the NY Times visual hierarchy is focused on displaying “high-quality news, information and entertainment?”
+Does it appear that the NY Times visual hierarchy is focused on displaying “high-quality news, information, and entertainment?”

 I would say: not really.
 The Top Story does appear to be the most important, and it is indeed a news item, but whether it’s “high-quality” news is subject to debate.
 Regardless, the next two most prominent areas are the Masthead and large Advertisement, and neither are news items.
 The fourth and fifth most prominent are Secondary and Tertiary Stories, which would be fine were it not for the Tertiary Stories being blended together in a sea of noise, thereby making them almost impossible to scan through and read.
-Even the structure of how the headlines and excerpts are formatted and displayed are a mess.
+Even the structure of how the headlines and excerpts are formatted and displayed is a mess.
 A few points:

 • Too many headline font sizes